 Aquifers are unconsolidated geologic deposits or bedrock that are capable of yielding large quantities of water (usually measured in gallons per minute) for public water supply systems.
-Public water supply wells are of necessity located in aquifers.
-Many wells for individual homes or businesses are coincidentally located in aquifers, although high yields are not necessary for single users.
+Public water supply wells are of necessity located in aquifers, although high yields are not necessary for single users.

 The Town of Mexico contains some significant aquifers as shown on the Groundwater Aquifers map.
 The map shows the location of aquifers as derived from two different source maps.
-The more detailed and accurate areas are those identified from the surficial geology map as "kame and kame terrace sand and gravel" or "lake silt and sand" deposits.
+The more detailed and accurate areas are those identified from the surficial geology map as "kame and kame terrace sand and gravel" or "lake sild and sand" deposits.
 The more generalized mapped area is derived from a map available from the NYS Department of Health that shows the approximate areas of probable aquifers.

-The largest aquifer is the Mexico-Hastings aquifer that extends across the southern section of town from the Town of New Haven border southeasterly to the Town of Hastings border.
+The largest aquifer is the Mexico-Hastings aquifer that extends across the southern section of the town from the Town of New Haven border southeasterly to the Town of Hastings border.
 This aquifer is thought to be composed of primarily ice-contact, kame sand and gravel deposits partially overlain by post-glacial lake sand and silt.
 It is located within a 25 to 75 feet deep layer of unconsolidated deposits resting upon sandstone and shale bedrock.
-The general direction of groundwater flow in this aquifer is thought to be to the north-northwest.
-(Source of above information is the "Wellhead Protection Study, Village of Mexico, New York," Malcom Pirnie, Inc. and the Oswego County Environmental Management Council, Nov.
+The general direction of groundwater flow in the "Wellhead Protection Study, Village of Mexico, New York" Malcom Pirnie, Inc. and the Oswego County Environmental Management Council, Nov.
 1999) The Mexico-Hastings aquifer supplies the Village of Mexico public water supply wells.